 During the construction period, DBC and its contractors are required to maintain the function of the bikeway, facilitating for safe construction activities near or across the bikeway.

-As construction works continue, the bikeway route for cyclists and pedestrians will change and be diverted throughout the six-year build.
-Further information on this Bicentennial Bikeway diversion is available on the QWB website Bikeway Upgrade Fact Sheet.
+As construction works continue, the bikeway route for cyclists and pedestrians will change and be diverted for safety and construction activities.

 Cyclists are encouraged to subscribe to and receive latest news and construction updates direct from the developer, by selecting "stay informed" on the Queen's Wharf Brisbane website or by following on Facebook.